huggingface/huggingface_hub/docs/source/en/guides/upload.md

 There are some limitations to be aware of when dealing with a large amount of data in your repo.
 Given the time it takes to stream the data, getting an upload/push to fail at the end of the process or encountering a degraded experience, be it on hf.co or when working locally, can be very annoying.

-Check out our [recommendations](https://huggingface.co/docs/hub/repositories-recommendations) to learn more about the best practices on how to structure your repositories on the Hub.
-Once you have in mind the technical aspects you must consider, let's move one with some practical tips to make your upload process as smooth as possible.
+Check out our [Repository limitations and recommendations](https://huggingface.co/docs/hub/repositories-recommendations) guide for best practices on how to structure your repositories on the Hub.
+Next, let's move on with some practical tips to make your upload process as smooth as possible.

 - **Start small**: We recommend starting with a small amount of data to test your upload script.
 It's easier to iterate on a script when failing takes only a little time.